 Yeah alright, that might be a little bit cringe for some folks.

-But such a scenario would involve doing many other things outside of speaking Spanish and it wouldn’t really be the speaking Spanish bit there that pisses people off.
+But such a scenario would involve doing many other things outside of speaking Spanish and it wouldn’t really be the speaking Spanish bit that is provoking concern.

 Who gives a fuck?